infojam-james/Test-Cases/First-Aid/first-aid-3.md

 ##Test Steps:

-1 Navigate to the 'My Tasks' screen of the incident in question
+1 Navigate to the case in question

-2 Click the 'Options' button
+2 Navigate to the 'My Tasks' tab

-3 Select 'Open First Aid Form' *(this will open a new browser window containing the First Aid Form)*
+3 In the 'Documents' section, select 'First Aid Form' *(this will open a new browser window containing the First Aid Form)*

 4 Click the 'Options' button